rcyaon/water-monitor-ic/README.md

 ## About
-A custom chip that monitors a water-quality sensor and generates an alert when the measured conductivity moves outside a desired range.
+IC monitoring a water-quality sensor and generates an alert when the measured conductivity moves outside a desired range.
 Purpose is to provide a simple, low-power interface between a conductivity sensor and a digital monitoring system.

 ## Architecture